dawsonkate/Analyzing_American_Baby_Name_Trends/README.md

 In this project, I used the following techniques:
 * CASE WHEN statements
-* pattern matching using the LIKE operator
+* Pattern matching using the LIKE operator
-* subqueries
+* Subqueries
-* common table expressions
+* Common table expressions
-* window functions and joins
+* Window functions and joins
-* selecting and filtering data
+* Selecting and filtering data
-* using aggregation functions etc.
+* Aggregation functions